brightway-lca/brightway-documentation/sphinx/source/setup/installation.md

 ```

-# Notebook directory

-It is best practice to store your notebooks in separate directories for
-each project you are working on.
-One reasonable place would be in your
-`Documents` or `Desktop`.

 # Upgrading Brightway

 Brightway is being actively developed, with frequent new releases.
-To upgrade Brightway, do the following:
+To upgrade Brightway:

 ``` bash
 conda update conda